Clients are often unsure if what they have experienced is classified as trauma.

 We often imagine trauma as something catastrophic such as war, an assault, or a natural disaster.

 However, a traumatic experience can be any adverse life experience that feels impossible to move past.
-A traumatic event can happen in the form of a physical trauma – like abuse or a car accident or it can also be an emotional loss such as the abrupt end to a relationship or the loss of a job.
+A traumatic event can happen in the form of a physical trauma – like abuse or a car accident or it can also be an emotional loss such as the abrupt end to a relationship or the loss of a job (if you’re experience loss, grief counseling may something to consider).
 When thinking of trauma, we often overlook or trivialize emotionally traumatic events.

 This can have an extremely detrimental impact to one’s mental health.
 Emotional trauma can run deeper and last longer than a physical trauma.
 An emotional trauma can be anything from parental neglect, loss of a loved one or manipulation and emotional abuse.
 Both physical and emotional trauma can make us feel like we are stuck in the past.